Those are the rules I use for my Chtulhu-esque investigation games. I like BitD, so it's inspired by that system.

 - (2/4) Silent: The Investigator gets +1 Effect to avoid being heard.
 For 4 points, they also get +1d.

-- (2) Veteran: The Investigator can see mundane atrocities without having to Resist them.
+- (2) Veteran: The Investigator can see mundane atrocities without having to endure.

 - (2/4/6) Know-it-all: 1/2/3 times per Session, the Investigator can provide a useful bit of information from their field of education (as determined by the player).
 Whenever people use that information for action, they get +1d (does not stack).